 As a result he identified that his mind-set has shifted to be more positive and more productive and less self-absorbed, stating ‘I realized I wasn’t the center of the world anymore.”
 After graduation from treatment he continued to return to the residential program as an alumni, facilitating DRA meetings and now has two years of sobriety.
 James actively worked to create a healthy structure for himself to manage anxiety and emotional stress which included exercising 3-4 times per week, having a balanced schedule which includes study time as well as healthy social activities and knowing when to take breaks or reach out for support when feeling overwhelmed.

 This was a key area for growth as he took steps towards securing his GED and managing anxiety enough to return to the work-force.
 James was clear that he did not want to go back to his old lifestyle and old neighborhoods despite still knowing many people, he identified a three-step housing plan with his counselors that included pursuing several housing paths.
-James secured SIL case management and gained supported housing at Hearst House, his first time living independently.
+James secured SIL case management and gained supported housing at one of our housing facilities, his first time living independently.